FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-search-feedback.md

 For this you need to include **any** HTMLElement which has a **value** property.
 You need to add the attribute `data-message` on that HTMLElement.

-To send the feedback to FACT-Finder you need to include another HTMLElement with the attribute `data-send` which triggers the request when clicked.
+To send the feedback to FactFinder you need to include another HTMLElement with the attribute `data-send` which triggers the request when clicked.

 ```html
 <ff-search-feedback align="right" style="position: fixed; top: 40%" unresolved reset-on-toggle reset-on-send>